linimary/Chat-App/README.md

 # Simple Chat App with WebSockets and Spring Boot
 This is a basic chat application built using WebSocket technology and Spring Boot framework.
-It allows users to connect to a chat room, send messages, and see messages from other users in real-time.
+It allows users to connect to a chat room, send messages and see messages from other users in real-time.

 ## Features
 - Real-time Messaging: Messages are sent and received instantly using WebSocket communication.